Understanding Taxable Sales

 Here are a few examples:

-In addition to exemptions and taxability that can be explained by different definitions of luxury, there are also differences cause by sin taxes.
+In addition to exemptions and taxability that can be explained by different definitions of luxury, there are also differences caused by sin taxes.
 These are taxes designed to change people’s behavior.
-These take laws, too, are different from state to state and sometimes even from city to city.
+These laws, too, are different from state to state and sometimes even from city to city.

 There are plenty more examples of goods that are sales tax exempt, and common sense won’t tell you what they are.
 If you sell tangible property, you should find out whether exemptions apply to you.